yduf/yduf.github.io/_posts/2018-05-14-binary-encoding.md

 tags: ascii binary text base64 encoding ruby c++ string single-header hash
 excerpt_separator: <!--more-->
 ---
-> tl;dr: if you wish to efficiently encode binary data as Unicode text, - [Efficiently encoding binary data in Unicode ](https://qntm.org/unicodings)
+> if you wish to efficiently encode binary data as Unicode text, - [Efficiently encoding binary data in Unicode ](https://qntm.org/unicodings)
 > -    in UTF-8, use Base64 or Base85
 > -    in UTF-16, use Base32768
 > -    in UTF-32, use Base65536